ScotGovAnalysis/RtoSQLServer/README.md

 ```
 install.packages("C:/my_repos/RtoSQLServerVersioning", repos = NULL, type="source")
 ```

+**IMPORTANT:** The [ODBC library](https://CRAN.R-project.org/package=odbc) version should be at least 1.3.3 as crashing issues were found when using 1.3.2.

 ## Example Usage
 A work in progress, here is an example using the main functions: